YashVinchhi/zhara-stable/README.md

 ### Common Issues

 1. "Connection refused" when accessing Ollama:
-   - Check if Ollama container is running: `docker ps`
+   - Check if Ollama is running: `ollama list` or `ps aux | grep ollama`
-   - Check Ollama logs: `docker logs ollama`
+   - Verify Ollama is accessible at the configured host
    - Verify OLLAMA_HOST environment variable

 2. Audio generation fails:
    - Check available disk space
    - Verify storage directory permissions
-   - Check TTS model logs in container
+   - Check if TTS models are properly installed

-3. Container won't start:
+3. Application won't start:
-   - Check for port conflicts
+   - Check for port conflicts (port 8000)
-   - Verify Docker daemon is running
+   - Verify all Python dependencies are installed
-   - Check system resources
+   - Check system resources and available memory

+4. Rhubarb lip sync errors:
+   - Ensure Rhubarb is installed and in your PATH
+   - Check audio file format compatibility

 ### Getting Help

 If you encounter issues:
-1. Check the container logs
+1. Check the application logs in your terminal
 2. Verify all prerequisites are met
 3. Create an issue on GitHub with:
    - Error messages
-   - Container logs
+   - Application logs
    - System information

 ## Notes